 The Short Answer: Virtual Staging Is Usually Tax Deductible

 For most real estate professionals, virtual staging qualifies as a marketing or advertising expense.
+Under Internal Revenue Code Section 162, businesses can deduct expenses that are both ordinary and necessary in their industry.
 Marketing expenses are standard business deductions, which means the cost of virtual staging can typically be written off in the same way you'd write off listing photography, print advertising, or online ad spend.

-That said, "usually" is doing some heavy lifting in that sentence.
-The specifics matter - and the rest of this guide walks through the different scenarios where virtual staging is and isn't deductible.
+That said, "generally" is doing some heavy lifting in that sentence.
+Deductibility depends on the facts, the intent behind the expense, and proper classification.
+The rest of this guide walks through the different scenarios where virtual staging is and isn't deductible.

 When Virtual Staging Is Tax Deductible for Real Estate Agents